 You may submit a claim for being able to work on a partial basis which will be considered and paid at a partial benefit rate.
 Calculations will depend on the benefits held.

-Gross Professional Income is personal income and actual expenses derived before tax.
-As per the terms of the Provider Policy, a member cannot receive sick pay benefits in excess of two-thirds of his gross professional income or total cost to company salary at time of claim.
+GPI is personal income and actual expenses derived before tax.
+As per the terms of the Provider Policy, a member cannot receive sick pay benefits in excess of two-thirds of his/her GPI or total cost to company salary at time of claim.
 Thus, PPS can perform a financial review when a sick-pay benefit claim has been submitted to determine whether a member has the appropriate amount of cover.

 PPS will require: